sophanith21/Solar_System_Explorer/readme.md

 ## 4. Technical Implementation

-This is where you prove your technical skills.
-Mention specific Unity systems you used:

 - **Architecture:** Singleton patterns (Audio Manager, Scene Manager, etc are created once and used in all scenes).
 - **Tools Used:** Cinemachine
 - **External Assets:**